moh-ash96/data-structures-and-algorithms/python/code_challenges/business_trip/README.md

 ### Approach

-I used recursive to go through the input cities, and checked for their neighbors, then I returned the sum of the weights of their edges.
+I used for loop to go through the input cities, and checked for their neighbors, then I returned the sum of the weights of their edges.

 ### Big O